jiaruili1993/pyRSM/README.md

 ## Technical Details

+The code has been tested working in multiple beamlines, including:
+- **APS**: 4ID, 6ID, 7ID
+- **SSRL**: 17-2, 13-3
+- **CLS**: REIXS
+- **ESRF**: BM28-(XMAS)

+However, each beamline and experiment will have different configuration.
+Please confirm the diffractormeter and detector configuration, as well as spec motor names, image path, and naming conventions.

 ### Detector Configuration (different from experiment to experiment)
 - **Detector**: 516×516 pixel area detector
 - **Pixel size**: 55 μm